-This unicolour Twill long sleeve Shirt is made from the finest two-ply fabric (100% CO, easy to iron) in washed quality and meets the highest demands for a soft feel and best wearing comfort.
+This uni-colored Twill long-sleeved Shirt is made of the finest two-ply fabric (100% CO, easy to iron) in a washed quality and meets the highest demands for a soft feel and best wearing comfort.

 The Shirt (without chest pocket) with shark collar and slightly waisted cut should find its use especially where the demands on modern business Shirts and luxury for everyday life meet.

 This soft tailoring Shirt has a soft collar and Cuffs, as well as unglued inserts.

 In addition, it has a shortened hull length, so that it can be worn over the waistband in optimal length - for a wonderfully relaxed and high-quality look.